You know the ritual.

 Set it up once.
 Never check manually again.

-Free for individual job seekers.
+Free.
 Takes about 60 seconds.